LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 1.`\|`UE5LD`|:small_blue_diamond:

-If you have not installed the required software go and add [Epic Games Launcher](https://www.epicgames.com/store/en-US/download), [git (PC only)](https://git-scm.com/downloads), [Github Desktop](https://desktop.github.com), [Git LFS (Large File System)](https://git-lfs.github.com) on your mac or PC.
-Make sure you have a valid [GitHub](https://github.com) account.
+If you have not installed the required software go and add [Epic Games Launcher](https://www.epicgames.com/store/en-US/download), [P4V](https://https://www.perforce.com/downloads/helix-visual-client-p4v) - this assumes you have a **Perforce** server which is free if you are team of 4 people or less and can be found at [Perforce Helix Core](https://www.perforce.com/products/helix-core/free-version-control).
 Make sure it has a `5.0.x` in front of the version so that we know this walk through will be compatible with your version of Unreal.

 ![screenshot of epic game launcher](images/image_01.png)